gitTWeb/gitTWeb/README.md

 - A program that converts Arabic Numbers to Roman numerals using strings and arrays.

 String comparison(https://github.com/gitTWeb/String-Comparison)
-- A program that compares two user input string by converting them to lower case and then seeing which is larger or if they are equal to each other.
+- A program that compares two user input strings by converting them to lower case and then seeing which is larger or if they are equal to each other.

 **Tools:** C++